DoD-Platform-One/fluentbit/docs/DEVELOPMENT_MAINTENANCE.md

 3. Append `-bb.0` to the `version` in `chart/Chart.yaml`.

+4. Update dependencies and binaries using `helm dependency update ./chart`

+    - Pull assets and commit the binaries as well as the Chart.lock file that was generated.
+      ```shell
+      helm dependency update ./chart
+      ```

-4. Update `CHANGELOG.md` adding an entry for the new version and noting all changes (at minimum should include `Updated Fluentbit to x.x.x`).
+5. Update `CHANGELOG.md` adding an entry for the new version and noting all changes (at minimum should include `Updated Fluentbit to x.x.x`).

-5. Generate the `README.md` updates by following the [guide in gluon](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-package-readme.md).
+6. Generate the `README.md` updates by following the [guide in gluon](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-package-readme.md).

-6. As part of your MR that modifies bigbang packages, you should modify the bigbang  [bigbang/tests/test-values.yaml](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/tests/test-values.yaml?ref_type=heads) against your branch for the CI/CD MR testing by enabling your packages.
+7. As part of your MR that modifies bigbang packages, you should modify the bigbang  [bigbang/tests/test-values.yaml](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/tests/test-values.yaml?ref_type=heads) against your branch for the CI/CD MR testing by enabling your packages.

     - To do this, at a minimum, you will need to follow the instructions at [bigbang/docs/developer/test-package-against-bb.md](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/docs/developer/test-package-against-bb.md?ref_type=heads) with changes for Fluent Bit enabled (the below is a reference, actual changes could be more depending on what changes where made to Fluent Bit in the pakcage MR).